22388o/bifrost-cli/README.md

 # Bifrost-cli

-Bifrost-cli is a command-line interface for interacting with a BIfrost service.
+Bifrost-cli is a interface for interacting with a BIfrost service.

 ## Install
 ```bash